cspr-rad/kairos-spec/src/spec.typ

 Depositing funds to user `Bob`'s account is divided into three phases, which are modelled in the following sequence diagrams.

 #page(flipped: true)[
-  In the first phase users submit their deposit requests to the L2 server, which updates the Merkle-tree root and creates a _Deploy_ which will execute the validation of this update, do the state transition and transfer the funds.
-This _Deploy_ also needs to be signed by the user before submitting since we transfer funds from the users purse to the Validiums wallet.
+  In the first phase users submit their deposit requests to the L2 server, which updates the Merkle root and creates a _Deploy_ to execute the validation of this update, perform the state transition and transfer the funds.
+This _Deploy_ also needs to be signed by the user before submitting since we transfer funds from the user's purse to the Validium's wallet.
   #figure(
       image("deposit_sequence_diagram_client_submit.svg", width: 100%),
       caption: [